sitespeedio/browsertime/README.md

 $ browsertime --chrome.android.package com.android.chrome https://www.sitespeed.io --video --visualMetrics
 </pre>

-If you are on Linux (we have tested Ubuntu 16) you can use our Docker container to drive your Android phone.
+If you are on Linux (we have tested Ubuntu 18) you can use our Docker container to drive your Android phone.
 A couple of things to remember:
- * You need to run in privileged mode *--privileged*
+ * You need to run in privileged mode *--privileged* if you share the full usb bus
- * You need to share the USB ports *-v /dev/bus/usb:/dev/bus/usb*
+ * You need to share the USB ports *-v /dev/bus/usb:/dev/bus/usb* or share a specific port with *--device=/dev/bus/usb/001/017* (use *lsusb* to find the right mapping)
  * Add *-e START_ADB_SERVER=true* to start the adb server
- * Turn of xvfb *--xvfb false* (we start that automatically)

 If you use Docker you will automatically get support for video and SpeedIndex.
 You can get that without Docker but then need to [install VisualMetrics dependencies](https://github.com/sitespeedio/docker-visualmetrics-deps/blob/master/Dockerfile) yourself.